/institutional/perspectives/portfolio-strategy/understanding-collateralized-loan-obligations-clo

 Breaking Down a CLO’s Lifecycle

-CLO Lifecycle: CLOs typically last eight to 10 years, during which time a series of milestones are passed.
+The lifecycle of a CLO typically lasts eight to 10 years, during which time a series of milestones are passed.

 Warehouse Period: A warehouse provider finances the CLO manager’s acquisition of leveraged loan assets.
 The warehouse period typically takes three to nine months.
 The warehouse loan is expected to be paid off with the proceeds from the CLO’s issuance.